InstallerLegacy/virtualhub-doks/content/en/1970s/1970/dos-15/_index.md

 {{< fig src="/1970s/1970/dos-15/dos-15.webp" alt="!
 DOS-15" >}}

 !
-DOS-15 was an operating system for the DEC PDP-15 computer.
+DOS-15 (not to be confused with MS-DOS or IBM PC-DOS) was an operating system for the DEC PDP-15 computer.
 We can run it in the SIMH PDP-15 emulator.

 <section class="section section-sm">
   <div class="container">